Inclusion (mineral)

-In mineralogy, an inclusion is any material that is trapped inside a mineral during its formation.
-In gemology, an inclusion is a characteristic enclosed within a gemstone, or reaching its surface from the interior.

-According to Hutton's law of inclusions, fragments included in a host rock are older than the host rock itself.
+An inclusion in mineralogy is any material trapped inside a mineral during its formation.
+In gemology, it is an object enclosed within a gemstone or reaching its surface from the interior.
+According to James Hutton's law of inclusions, fragments included in a host rock are older than the host rock itself.
+The term is also used in metallurgy.

 Mineralogy

-Inclusions are usually other minerals or rocks, but may also be water, gas or petroleum.
-Liquid or vapor inclusions are known as fluid inclusions.
-In the case of amber it is possible to find insects and plants as inclusions.
+Inclusions are usually rocks or other minerals, less often water, gas or petroleum.
+Liquid and vapor create fluid inclusions.
+In amber, insects and plants are common inclusions.

 The analysis of atmospheric gas bubbles as inclusions in ice cores is an important tool in the study of climate change.

-A xenolith is a pre-existing rock which has been picked up by a lava flow.
+A xenolith is a preexisting rock which has been picked up by a lava flow.
 Melt inclusions form when bits of melt become trapped inside crystals as they form in the melt.

 Gemology

 Inclusions are one of the most important factors when it comes to gem valuation.
-In many gemstones, such as diamonds, inclusions affect the clarity of the gem, diminishing the value.
-In some gems, however, such as star sapphires, the inclusion actually increases the value of the gem.
+They diminish the clarity and value of many gemstones, such as diamonds, and increase the value of others, such as star sapphires.

-Many colored gemstones are expected to have inclusions, and the inclusions do not greatly affect the stone's value.
-Colored gemstones are categorized into three types as follows:
+Many colored gemstones are expected to have inclusions which do not greatly affect their values.
+They are categorized into three types:

-Type I colored gems include gems with very little or no inclusions.
-They include aquamarines, topaz and zircon.